×

 These are the main factors that cause oil leaks in your car’s engine.

-Oil filter causes a significant majority of oil leaks.
-The leak can happen as the housing itself can be broken.
+The oil filter causes the majority of oil leaks.
+The leak can happen when the housing itself is broken.
 Though rare, it can happen at times.
-Internal engine pressure can also force it to loosen with time, but only if it wasn’t on tight enough to begin with.
+Internal engine pressure can also force it to loosen with time, but only if it wasn’t tight enough to begin with.

-It’s also possible to tighten the oil filter, which can cause damage to the gasket.
-Also, oil leakage can happen if the old gasket sticks to the engine during the replacement.
-An oil filter is essential to keep pollutants from entering the engine oil and causing damage.
-So it is crucial to change the filter at regular intervals.
-Still, chances are there you can receive a malfunctioning one.
+It’s also possible to tighten the oil filter, which can damage the gasket.
+Oil leakage can also happen if the old gasket sticks to the engine during the replacement.
+An oil filter is essential to keep pollutants from entering the engine oil and causing damage, so it is crucial to change the filter at regular intervals.
+Still, chances are you can receive a malfunctioning one.

 A blown gasket

-Gaskets maintain fluids in their right places in the engine.
+Gaskets maintain fluids in the right places in the engine.
 Also, gaskets control where oil flows as it travels through the engine.
 But gaskets do have a finite lifespan, typically about 200,000 miles.
-So the gasket starts wearying with time, making it hard for the oil to leak through.
+So the gasket starts wearing with time, making it hard for the oil to leak through.

 A broken oil filler cap